Leela (2016 film)

 Leela is a 2016 Indian Malayalam-language satirical film directed and produced by Ranjith.
-The film is an adaptation of a short story by the same name by Malayalam screenwriter Unni R. which was published in Mathrubhumi Weekly.
+The film is an adaptation of a short story of the same name by Malayalam screenwriter Unni R. which was published in Mathrubhumi Weekly.
 Biju Menon plays the lead role, while Vijayaraghavan, Suresh Krishna, Indrans, Sudheer Karamana, Parvathy Nambiar, Jagadish Kumar, and Priyanka Nair play supporting roles.

 The movie was released on 22 April 2016.
 It is the first Malayalam film in history to make its international premiere online on the same day of its theatrical release.

 Plot

-The film is a black comedy drama set in South Kerala.
+Leela is a black comedy drama set in South Kerala.
 It follows the protagonist, Kuttiyappan, who is on a delirious mission and is assisted by his trusted aide.
 Kuttiyappan travels in search of a woman who can fulfill his desires.
 He is in search of a prime tusker to be a part of his sexual fantasy.
 The journey explores characters Kuttiyappan meets and the various events in these intersections.
 He finally finds his requirements.
 He feels pity for the woman he chooses and decides to marry her.
 However, unfortunately, the elephant he bought for the task kills that woman.
 The story cuts through open spaces of abuse and egos as a knife through butter in a divergent manner.